Marzogh/SPIMemory/docs/api/functions/eraseSection.md

 - Assuming section erase aligns exactly to your object boundaries.
 - Not accounting for erase latency in time-sensitive loops.

+## Choosing Between Similar APIs

+- Use `eraseSection()` when object size is known and may span multiple sectors.
+- Use `eraseSector()`/block erases for explicit granularity control.
+- Prefer smallest erase scope that still covers your write region.

 ## Example

 ```cpp